phugiadang/CSCI-4308-Open-Sources-Data-Analytics/OpenStack/sortedNumbers.md

-#Number of Clinton Tweets: 162430
+#Number of Clinton Tweets: 162802
-#Number of Trump Tweets: 156997
+#Number of Trump Tweets: 157516
-#Total Number of Tweets: 125862
+#Number of Rubio Tweets: 45500
-#Number of Rubio Tweets: 45320
+#Number of Carson Tweets: 18893
-#Number of Carson Tweets: 18775
+#Number of Sanders Tweets: 18031
-#Number of Sanders Tweets: 17832
+#Number of Bush Tweets: 15845
-#Number of Bush Tweets: 15796
+#Total Number of Tweets:
 ---